India: Birding, Tigers and Taj Mahal

 National Park

-Regardless of animal sightings, there is something magically peaceful and tranquil about a safari journey, the opportunity to be at one with nature, surrounded by beautiful scenery is hard to beat.
-Along with the scheduled morning and afternoon safaris, you can explore the ancient Ranthambhore Fort for which the National Park is named.
-Ganesh Temple and the Jogi Mahal which is the home to the country’s second largest Banyan tree and also offers stunning views of the Padam pond with lilies blooming.
+Regardless of animal sightings, there is something magically peaceful and tranquil about a safari journey, the opportunity to be at one with nature, surrounded by beautiful scenery, is hard to beat.
+Along with the scheduled morning and afternoon safaris, you can explore the ancient Ranthambore Fort for which the National Park is named.
+Ganesh Temple and the Jogi Mahal, which is the home to the country’s second largest Banyan tree, and also offers stunning views of the Padam pond with lilies blooming.
 A visit to the local village may also be a side excursion for those who are interested.
-Art lovers should also visit the Ranthambhore school of Art for the wildlife paintings created by local artists.
-The school contributes towards tiger conservation.
+Art lovers should also visit the Ranthambore School of Art for the wildlife paintings created by local artists.
+The school contributes to tiger conservation.

 Keoladeo National Park